Indignation (film): Plot

 Marcus is rushed to the hospital, where he has an operation for appendicitis.
 During recovery, he is visited by a senior student who informs him that Olivia has given blow jobs to nearly everyone else on campus.
 Marcus's mother also visits him and says that she wants a divorce from his father, who is growing increasingly deranged and can no longer run the shop.
 She meets Olivia, who has come to bring red and white roses to Marcus, and sees the wrist scar from her suicide attempt; they speak away from Marcus when leaving.
 The next day, Marcus's mother apologizes to him for oversharing her marital problems and promises not to divorce, but only if he ends his relationship with Olivia.
 She warns him of the dangers of getting too involved with people who are mentally ill, and that her neediness would ruin his potential.

 When Marcus returns to school, he finds that Olivia has disappeared from the campus and goes to Dean Caudwell to find out what happened to her.
 Olivia suffered a nervous breakdown and was hospitalized again.
 The school had been hesitant to accept her, given her history of electroshock therapy and relapses, but her father was an esteemed Winesburg alumnus who requested her admission.
 The Dean demands to know whether Marcus raped and impregnated Olivia; Marcus is outraged and leaves after using an obscenity.

 Marcus is expelled after the Dean learns that he paid a student to evade the mandatory chapel requirement, and is drafted.
 In Korea, Marcus is stabbed with a bayonet during combat.
 As he collapses, he thinks back on Olivia and wishes that he could tell her that "it's okay, whatever it is.
 'Cause someone did love you.
 At least, I think that's what it was".
 Decades later, Olivia lives in a nursing home.
-She notices the red and white roses on the wallpaper and smiles.
+She notices the red and white roses on the wallpaper, so similar to the ones she once gave Marcus, and smiles.